 This topic comes to us from HMA’s Anissa Lambertino, PhD, of our Chicago office, and Lori Raney, MD, of our Denver office, and Sarah Arvey, PhD, of our Austin office.
 May is Mental Health Month, and the first week in May is recognized as National Anxiety and Depression Awareness week.
 Anissa, Lori, and Sarah’s work, highlighted below, utilized geospatial mapping of prevalence of depression among Medicaid beneficiaries and treatment with FQHC locations in rural southeastern Ohio, revealing potential best practices.

-This week, we reviewed recent Medicaid enrollment trends in capitated, risk-based managed care in 24 states.
+This week, we reviewed recent Medicaid enrollment trends in capitated, risk-based managed care in 25 states.
 Many state Medicaid agencies elect to post monthly enrollment figures by health plan for their Medicaid managed care population to their websites.
 This data allows for the timeliest analysis of enrollment trends across states and managed care organizations.
-Nearly all 24 states have released monthly Medicaid managed care enrollment data through the third quarter (Q3) of 2016.
+Nearly all 25 states have released monthly Medicaid managed care enrollment data through the first quarter (Q1) of 2017.
 This report reflects the most recent data posted.